 Many of today's spark plugs have a very broad heat range because the plug manufacturer uses a copper core or platinum center electrode.
 Copper is an excellent conductor of heat, so the insulator can be designed to run hotter and burn off fouling deposits without it getting too hot under increased load to cause preignition or detonation.
 A solid platinum center electrode will also carry heat away from the tip, but not if the electrode only has a platinum tip.

-The recommended replacement interval for standard spark plugs has typically been every 30,000 to 45,000 miles.
+The recommended replacement interval for standard spark plugs used to be every 30,000 to 45,000 miles.
 But most of extended life plugs have special wear-resistant electrodes made of platinum, iridium, nickel yttrium or other exotic alloys that minimize electrode erosion.
 Such plugs can usually go 100,000 miles plus with little or no electrode wear, and next generation spark plugs with ruthenium alloy electrodes can last up to 2X longer than iridium plugs.
 Even so, they may still be vulnerable to fouling if an engine has an oil consumption problem or spends excessive amounts of time idling.

 Extended life spark plugs are a good upgrade for many engines, but may not be the best choice for an older engine that uses oil or even some performance engines.

 According to one plug manufacturer, platinum tipped electrodes run hotter than standard electrodes.
 This may increase the risk of preignition and detonation in some turbocharged and high performance engines.
 For such applications, a standard plug with a colder heat range, or iridium or ruthenium electrodes might be a safer choice.

 There are also a wide variety of electrode configurations from which to choose today.
 Each manufacturer claims certain performance benefits for their particular design.
 It may be reduced electrode wear, or improved ignition reliability, or both.
 Small diameter fine wire iridium plugs, for example, concentrate the spark for easier ignitability and better flame propagation.
 Such plugs are often marketed as "premium" or "performance" plugs, and may command a price of up to $6 or $7 apiece.